dotxyteam/ReflectionUI/reflection-ui/dev-readme.txt

 		single validation error, but it could lead to inconsistencies: validation errors may get lost when the equals(Object) method is not correctly implemented, or appear on components of valid object when the validation depends on a context.
-The temporary workaround would be to use ValidationErrorAttributionStrategy that allows to adapt the object model in order to prevent these issues.
+The temporary workaround is to use a ValidationErrorRegistry that allows to adapt	the object model in order to prevent these issues.
+Note that some validation jobs may be uselessly generated and an effort may then be required to use this strategy to strictly launch validation jobs only after data update.
+ValidationErrorRegistry keys should also be automatically determined a explained above.